 A Wood Moisture Meter for All Climes

-In this diverse era, architects, builders, and inspectors are increasingly aware of moisture content (MC) as it is measured not only by a wood moisture meter, but also by a range of moisture measurement products.
-Industry is broadening the boundaries of traditional moisture management in building structures.
+In this diverse era, architects, builders, and inspectors are increasingly aware of moisture content (MC) as it is measured not only by wood moisture meters, but also by a range of moisture measurement products.
+The industry is broadening the boundaries of traditional moisture management in building structures.

 Specialized moisture meter products can also provide comparative (relative only) MC readings for other building materials: stucco, drywall, ceramic tile, shingles, and linoleum, to name a few.
 These inspection meters do not provide conclusive, accurate MC readings on the building materials measured; they do, however, give relative, qualitative MC readings to those who need it.
 This can be useful for contractors whose regional climates dictate more reliant use of other building materials besides wood.

 Moisture meter products also utilize different methodologies.
 Pin-style moisture meters contain pins or probes which are inserted into the material, while pinless moisture meters measure the MC using an advanced wave technology which is non-damaging to the wood.
 Some meters feature analog display MC readings, while other meters are programmable and have digital displays.

 There is expanding diversity even within the wood building domain.
 Engineered wood flooring manufacturers already build flooring with selected wood species on the floorboard face, but with medium or high-density fiberboard (MDF) at the center and possibly even a different wood species on the back (bottom) of the board.
 All these distinct layers of different wood species and/or wood products within an engineered flooring board may have varying MC characteristics.
 Manufacturers know this and try to account for it.
 It bears mentioning that all wood products must be measured for their MC to prevent moisture-related problems from occurring in the future.